Distributed primal-dual algorithm for constrained multi-agent reinforcement learning under coupled policies: Abstract

 \section{Abstract}

-This paper investigates constrained multi-agent reinforcement learning (CMARL), where agents collaboratively maximize the sum of their local objectives while satisfying individual safety constraints.
-Existing studies on CMARL face two main limitations: (1) most rely on independent policies that fail to capture the complex interactions in coupled environments; and (2) agents must obtain true Lagrange multiplier parameters, which, unlike environmental information (e.g., state-action pairs and rewards), are learned variables, and directly exchanging them increases vulnerability to potential network attacks.
-To overcome these issues, we propose a framework where agents adopt coupled policies that depend on both local states and parameters, as well as those of their $\kappa_p$-hop neighbors, with $\kappa_p>0$ denoting the coupling distance.
-A distributed primal-dual algorithm is further developed under this framework, wherein each agent has access only to state-action pairs within its $2\kappa_p$-hop neighborhood and to reward information within its $\kappa + 2\kappa_p$-hop neighborhood, with $\kappa > 0$ representing the truncation distance.
-Moreover, agents are not permitted to directly share their true policy parameters or Lagrange multipliers.
-Instead, each agent constructs and maintains local estimates of these variables for other agents and employs such estimates to execute its policy.
-Additionally, these estimates are further updated and exchanged exclusively through an independent, time-varying networks, which enhances the overall system security.
-We establish that, with high probability, our algorithm can achieve an $\epsilon$-first-order stationary convergence with an approximation error of $\mathcal{O}(\gamma^{\frac{\kappa+1}{\kappa_{p}}})$ for discount factor $\gamma\in(0,1)$.
-Finally, simulations in GridWorld environment are conducted to demonstrate the effectiveness of the proposed algorithm.
+This paper investigates constrained multi-agent reinforcement learning (CMARL) in coupled environments, where agents collaboratively maximize the sum of local objectives while satisfying individual safety constraints.
+Existing studies face two limitations: (1) most rely on independent policies that fail to capture complex interactions in coupled environments; and (2) {agents require the global Lagrange multipliers, which are sensitive learned variables whose global sharing risks exposing private agent-specific information.} To overcome these issues, we propose a framework where agents adopt coupled policies that depend on both the states and policy parameters of their $\kappa_p$-hop neighbors, where $\kappa_p>0$ denotes the coupling distance, and develop a distributed and scalable primal-dual (DSPD) algorithm wherein each agent accesses only information within a prescribed local neighborhood. {In the proposed algorithm, agents exchange sensitive parameters only with immediate neighbors over a separate time-varying network, while maintaining local estimates to execute the coupled policy.} We establish that the proposed algorithm achieves $\epsilon$-first-order stationary convergence with approximation error $\mathcal{O}(\gamma^{\frac{\kappa+1}{\kappa_p}})$, {where $\kappa>0$ is the truncated distance and $\gamma\in(0,1)$ is discount factor}. {Simulations on a wireless access-control network demonstrate that the proposed algorithm outperforms existing state-of-the-art algorithms, validating its effectiveness.}